microsoft/fast/packages/web-components/fast-foundation/docs/integrations/rollup.md

 title: Rollup
 sidebar_label: Rollup
 custom_edit_url: https://github.com/microsoft/fast/edit/master/packages/web-components/fast-foundation/docs/integrations/rollup.md
 description: FAST works great with TypeScript and Rollup, using a fairly standard setup.
-Let's take a look at how you can set up a TypeScript+Rollup project, starting from scratch.
+Let's take a look at how you can set up a FAST+TypeScript+Rollup project, starting from scratch.
 keywords:
   - rollup
 ---

 FAST works great with TypeScript and Rollup, using a fairly standard setup.
-Let's take a look at how you can set up a TypeScript+Rollup project, starting from scratch.
+Let's take a look at how you can set up a FAST+TypeScript+Rollup project, starting from scratch.

 ## Setting up the package